Canadian winters are legendary, so why put the bike away when the snow falls?

 March 10 – Canmore, Alta.

 Canmore Nordic Centre hands over the trails from cross country skiiers to the chubby-tired crowd for they day when Grizzly Growler returns for 2019.
-Race details are still forthcoming, but you can pencil March 10 into your calendar for a day of fat tires in the Rocky Mountains.
+Race details are up now on the event page for this six-hour fat bike event.
+Race solo or in teams of two or three.
+There’s discounted rental bikes from sponsor Rebound Cycle in Canmore, and early-bird prizing until 31 January.

 Cross River Ripper